creativecontrol/VL53L0X_rasp_python/README.md

 Patterned after the cassou/VL53L0X_rasp repository (https://github.com/cassou/VL53L0X_rasp.git)

 In order to be able to share the i2c bus with other python code that uses the i2c bus, this library implements the VL53L0X platform specific i2c functions through callbacks to the python smbus interface.

+Fork:
+- includes bin with 3 versions of the shared object 'so' file for various timings for the Long Range setting.
+This should eventually be made a setting that can be called from Python rather than built into the shared object.

 Version 1.0.2:
 - Add support for TCA9548A I2C Multiplexer.
 Tested with https://www.adafruit.com/products/2717 breakout. (johnbryanmoore)